Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Log pseudoholomorphic maps

 as in the definition of the relative moduli spaces.
 The definitions, however, become different if we consider maps with nodal domain. \eEx

 .1in

-For some decorated dual graphs $\Gamma$, the expected dimension of $\cM^{\tn{plog}}_{g,\mfs}(X,D,A)_\Gamma$, calculated via (\ref{VirDimRel_e}) and the matching conditions at the nodes, could be bigger than or equal to the expected dimension of the (virtually) main stratum $\cM_{g,\mfs}(X,D,A)\!=\!\cM^{\tn{log}}_{g,\mfs}(X,D,A)_\eset$ (something that we do not want to happen); see the following example.
-In order for a nodal pre-log map to be in the limit of the (virtually) main stratum, there are other global combinatorial and non-combinatorial obstructions that we are going to describe next.
+For some decorated dual graphs $\Gamma$, the expected dimension of $\cM^{\tn{plog}}_{g,\mfs}(X,D,A)_\Gamma$, calculated via (\ref{VirDimRel_e}) and the matching conditions at the nodes, could be bigger than or equal to the expected dimension of the (virtually) main stratum $\cM_{g,\mfs}(X,D,A)$ (something that we do not want to happen); see the following example.
+In order for a nodal pre-log curve to be in the limit of the (virtually) main stratum, there are other global combinatorial and non-combinatorial obstructions that we are going to describe next.
+Of course, as in the classical case, we might get pre-log curves satisfying these conditions that do not belong to the closure of the main stratum.